What SLPs Need to Know:

 When adults who were previously literate suddenly or gradually experience difficulties with reading, it’s known as acquired alexia.
 While dyslexia is a developmental reading problem, acquired alexia most commonly occurs after a stroke as a symptom of aphasia.

 People may experience difficulty with oral reading, reading speed, and/or reading comprehension (Knollman-Porter et al., 2015).
 A prevalence study revealed that over 80% of people with aphasia also presented with alexia (Smith & Ryan, 2020).
-Many patients recognize the value of targeting reading skills in speech therapy because of the frustration and annoyance associated with this deficit (Kjellén et al., 2017).
+Many patients recognize the value of targeting reading skills in speech therapy because of the frustration and annoyance associated with this deficit (Kjellén et al., 2017; Webster et al., 2021).

 The Foundations of Reading